Q - It's spring and it seems like we have a bumper crop of carpenter bees. What is the best way to get rid of them?

 Hal in Douglasville

-A - Hal, this is one of the best and funnest, (that's a word in my dictionary), home pest control things that there is.
-It's even more fun that pulling the wings off house flies.
+A - Hal, this is one of the best and funnest home pest control things that there is. (yes, I wrote 'funnest') It's even more fun that pulling the wings off house flies.

 The recommended instrument of destruction for these bees is a badminton racquet.

-Do not try to squirt them with bee/wasp poison as you will quickly run out of the highly charged spray without much success.
+You can try to squirt them with bee/wasp poison.
+It will work but you will quickly run out of the highly charged spray without much success.
 Unless you totally suck at badminton, your badminton racquet swing to kill ratio will be approximately 1 to 1.

 One more note.
-Not all carpenter bees, Xylocopa virginica, sting.
-It's only the females (insert joke here).
+Not all carpenter bees, Xylocopa virginica, sting - only the females (insert joke here).
 In fact, male carpenter bees can be captured by hand (if you really want to impress your friends) without fear of stinging (they have no stinger).

 To be fair, the female carpenter bee is not really interested in stinging you either.
 They just want to drill their holes and lay their eggs.